sherlock-audit/2025-06-notional-exponent-judging/README.md

 During initiating withdrawal, the cooldown should not be applicable and the claiming of reward tokens from the external protocol must always occur.
 This ensures that the `accumulatedRewardPerVaultShare` is updated to the latest state before Bob claims his reward for the last time.

+## Discussion

+**jeffywu**

+Won't fix, this is the design of the system and any loss would be considered marginal.

 # Issue M-16: Users will be unfairly liquidated if collateral value drops after initiating withdraw request

 Source: https://github.com/sherlock-audit/2025-06-notional-exponent-judging/issues/673

+This issue has been acknowledged by the team but won't be fixed at this time.

 ## Found by
 xiaoming90